ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/packages/index.md

 || `ag-grid-vue` | Vue Support |

 When using `packages` you get all of the code within that package and cannot pick and choose which features you require.
-You also don't need to register these packages in the same way you do with `modules`.
+Unlike ['modules](/modules/) there is no need to register feature modules with the grid as the packages take care of this for you.

-This means that it is easier to use `packages` but the trade-off will be you'll end up with a larger bundle size if you don't require all features within a given package.
+As a result it is easier to use `packages` but the trade-off will be you'll end up with a larger bundle size if you don't require all the features within a given package.

 If you do decide to use `packages` you'll need to specify `ag-grid-community` as a minimum dependency: